moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 </p>

 __Interference of photons from two independent EPPS__
-The oreceeding discussion was concerned with two inpedent pure photons of different polarization.
+The preceding discussion was concerned with two independent pure photons of different polarization.
 In the context of quantum networking, a much more common scenario is that of two entangled pairs of photons originating from two inpedendent EPPS nodes, where two qubits from each pair are incident onto a BS and undergo HOM interference.
 The two pairs are in the following initial state,
 $$|\psi^{\text{in}}\rangle_{ab} = \frac{1}{\sqrt{2}}\left( |HV\rangle_{ab} + e^{i\theta_1} |VH\rangle_{ab} \right), \qquad |\psi^{\text{in}}\rangle_{cd} = \frac{1}{\sqrt{2}}\left( |HV\rangle_{cd} + e^{i\theta_2} |VH\rangle_{cd} \right),$$
 where $\theta_1$ and $\theta_2$ represent the polarization drift induced in the single-mode fiber.
 Photons $b$ and $c$ are incident onto a BS, where they undergo HOM interference.
-Following the same calculation as above, it can be shown that the proabiblity of a coincidence event is
+Following the same calculation as above, it can be shown that the probability of a coincidence event is
-$$p_{\text{coin}} = \frac{1}{4}, \quad\text{regardless of the polarizaiton drift }\theta_{1/2}.$$
+$$p_{\text{coin}} = \frac{1}{4}, \quad\text{regardless of the polarization drift }\theta_{1/2}.$$
-This suggests that the visibility is insestivive to the polarization drift.
+This suggests that the visibility is insensitive to the polarization drift.
 However, the polarization drift must be tracked regardless because it affects the fidelity of the post-ES state of photons $a$ and $d$,
 $$|\Psi^{\pm}\rangle_{ad} = \frac{1}{\sqrt{2}} \left( |HV\rangle_{ad} \pm e^{i(\theta_1-\theta_2)} |VH\rangle_{ad} \right).$$
 It is therefore important to characterize the polarization drift at the BSA at regular intervals and compensate for it.
 This can be done at the nodes generating the photon pairs at the cost of the BSA having to communicate polarization drift results to the ends nodes.
 Or it can be compensated for directly at the BSA using waveplates at the cost of increased complexity of the BSA.
-In [3], the process of polarization drift characterization and compensation at the BSA takes few minutes and is performed every 20 minutes.
+In [3], the process of polarization drift characterization and compensation at the BSA takes a few minutes and is performed every 20 minutes.

 ## A.3.
 Spectral distinguishability